Toward Efficient Agents: Memory, Tool learning, and Planning: Efficient Memory

-\paragraph{Mixed Memory.} Mixed memory combines shared and local memory, and its efficiency often benefits from coordination between the two, including what to write to each, when to retrieve from which, and how to control redundancy.
+\paragraph{Mixed Memory.} Mixed memory combines shared and local stores to balance team-level reuse with agent-specific specialization.
+Its efficiency depends on routing: the system must decide what remains private, what should be published to shared memory, when each tier should be queried, and how redundancy across tiers should be controlled.
 SRMT~\citep{sagirova2025srmt} couples each agent’s personal memory vector with a shared recurrent memory by pooling all agents’ memory vectors and letting agents cross-attend to this shared sequence, then updating their personal vectors via a memory head.
 Collaborative Memory~\citep{rezazadeh2025collaborative} uses dynamic bipartite access graphs with private/shared tiers, storing fragments with immutable provenance and enforcing sharing through configurable read/write policies.
 LEGOMem~\citep{han2025legomem} builds modular procedural memory with full-task memories for the orchestrator and subtask memories for task agents, comparing vanilla retrieval with Dynamic and QueryRewrite variants for finer-grained subtask memory access.